Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

 Delete manually created resources throughout the labs:

-* ECS service(s) - first update the desired task count to be 0.
-Then delete the ECS service itself.
 * ECR - delete any Docker images pushed to your ECR repository.
 * CloudWatch logs groups
-* ALBs and associated target groups

 Finally, [delete the CloudFormation stack](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) launched at the beginning of the workshop to clean up the rest.
 If the stack deletion process encountered errors, look at the Events tab in the CloudFormation dashboard, and you'll see what steps failed.
 It might just be a case where you need to clean up a manually created asset that is tied to a resource goverened by CloudFormation.